Our bodies create a lot of heat. Normally, they're cooled through sweating and by heat radiating through the skin.

 What Are Heat Cramps?

-Heat cramps are brief, painful muscle cramps in the legs, arms, or belly that can happen during or after vigorous exercise in extreme heat.
+Heat cramps are painful muscle cramps in the legs, arms, or belly that can happen during or after vigorous exercise in extreme heat.
 Sweating during the intense physical activity causes the body to lose salts and fluids.
-This low level of salts likely causes the muscles to cramp.
+This low level of salts likely is what makes the muscles cramp.

-Although painful, heat cramps on their own aren't serious.
-But cramps can be the first sign of more serious heat illness, so they should be treated right away to help avoid any problems.
+Cramps can be the first sign of more serious heat illness, though, so they should be treated right away to help avoid any problems.

 What to Do:

-A cool place, rest, and fluids should ease a child's discomfort.
+A cool place, rest, and fluids should help a child feel better.
 Give water or fluids that contain salt and sugar, such as sports drinks.
 Gently stretching and massaging cramped muscles also may help.
+Someone with heat cramps should take it easy for a few hours, even after they feel better.

 What Is Heat Exhaustion?